Bruno S.: Life

-Schleinstein was referenced in Elliott Smith's album Figure 8 released in 2000.
-A fan of Herzog and Schleinstein, Smith said in an interview with Revolver "How come we have no Bruno S. [in America]?
-How come he can be a film star in Europe, but over here everybody has to look like they were computer generated?"
+Schleinstein was mentioned in Elliott Smith's album Figure 8 released in 2000.
+A fan of Herzog and Schleinstein, Smith said in an interview with Revolver, "How come we have no Bruno S. [in America]?
+How come he can be a film star in Europe, but over here everybody has to look like they were computer-generated?"

 He was the subject of a 2003 documentary, Bruno S. – Estrangement is Death (German title: Bruno S. - Die Fremde ist der Tod), directed by Miron Zownir.
 A companion book was published in the same year.

-In March 2014 Parte released an album of Bruno S's music; the recordings were made shortly before his death in Berlin.
+In March 2014, Parte released an album of Bruno S's music; the recordings were made shortly before his death in Berlin.
 He was a member of the NO!Art movement.

 Schleinstein died on 11 August 2010 after suffering heart problems.
-Shortly after his death, Werner Herzog remarked "in all my films, and with all the great actors with whom I have worked, he was the best.
+Shortly after his death, Werner Herzog remarked, "In all my films, and with all the great actors with whom I have worked, he was the best.
 There is no one who comes close to him.
-I mean in his humanity, and the depth of his performance, there is no one like him."
+I mean, in his humanity, and the depth of his performance, there is no one like him."